 Recently contacted users are more likely to ignore your new message if it’s sent too close to their last message.
 People don’t like receiving multiple messages at once.
 To combat this, make sure you include a 'last contacted more than x days ago’ filter.
 We use a minimum of 3 days here at Intercom.
 This will space your messages out nicely.

 New users who’ve just signed up might not care too much about your new feature; everything is new to them.
-So you might want to exclude these guys.
+So you might want to exclude these people.
 And more importantly, there’s far more important things to talk to your users about in the first few days than pushing your new feature.
 Your filter here would be something like ‘Signed up more than 30 days ago’.

 Before making your announcement, you’ll need to decide where and when it makes sense for your customers to get your message.

-When do in-app feature announcements make sense?
+When do in-product feature announcements make sense?
 The best time to promote a new feature is when someone is inside your product and in a position to use it.
 You need to think about where it makes most sense to announce your new feature to active customers.
 For example, if you’ve just released a new sync reports feature, a good place to tell your customers about it would be on the reports page.
 Here’s how you can target a specific page URL in Intercom.

 Set a stop date